contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Sometimes Churchwide or local meetings are held on the first Sabbath of the month.
 When this occurs, the stake presidency determines an alternative Sabbath for fast day.

-### 38.8.19 Gambling and Lotteries
+### 38.8.18 Gambling and Lotteries

-The Church opposes gambling in any form, including government-sponsored lotteries.
+The Church opposes and counsels against gambling in any form.
+This includes sports betting and government-sponsored lotteries.

-### 38.8.20 Guest Speakers or Instructors
+### 38.8.19 Guest Speakers or Instructors

 For most Church meetings and activities, speakers and instructors should belong to the local ward or stake.